hazelcast/hazelcast/README.md

 * `enabled`: Specifies whether the EC2 discovery is enabled or not, true or false.
 * `access-key`, `secret-key`: Access and secret keys of your account on EC2.
+* `iam-role`: If you want to use access key and secret key.
+You can use iam-role configuration.
+Hazelcast-aws fetches your credentials by using your iam role.
+It is optional.
-region: The region where your members are running.
+* `region`: The region where your members are running.
 Default value is us-east-1.
 You need to specify this if the region is other than the default one.
 * `host-header`: The URL that is the entry point for a web service.
 It is optional.
 * `security-group-name`: Name of the security group you specified at the EC2 management console.
 It is used to narrow the Hazelcast members to be within this group.
 It is optional.
 * `tag-key`, `tag-value`: To narrow the members in the cloud down to only Hazelcast members, you can set these parameters as the ones you specified in the EC2 console.
 They are optional.